Azure/opendigitaltwins-dtdl/DTDL/v3/DTDL.annotation.v1.md

 When the annotating Property value is updated, the new value applies to all Telemetry values sent after the update occurs and before the Property value is updated again; however, as mentioned above, the temporal correlation between Property updates and Telemetry values is quite loose, so care should be exercised in drawing inferences around the time a Property is changed.
 When a Property annotates another Property, if both Properties are read concurrently, the value of the annotating Property applies to the value of the annotated Property.

+A special case of using a Property for annotation is when the [Overriding](./DTDL.overriding.v1.md) feature extension is employed to override a model property with an instance value.

 As the following example shows, the Property or Telemetry that is annotated need not be defined directly in the same Interface as the ValueAnnotation.
 When an Interface `extends` another Interface, the former can annotate a `contents` element that is defined in the latter, because the `extends` property imports the Property or Telemetry into the former's `contents`.